Community Immunity Act FAQs

 Yes.
 The Community Immunity Act maintains religious exemptions.
 The Act also standardizes and centralizes the process for obtaining a religious exemption from immunization requirements for covered programs, including:

 Standardized application forms: The Act requires all parents and caregivers seeking religious exemptions to complete the same religious exemption application form, created by DPH.
-The Act also requires that parents and caregivers seeking religious exemptions acknowledge, on the form, that refusing to vaccinate is against public health policy and may endanger the health or safety of their children or others.
+The Act also instructs DPH to state on the application form the Department’s position that refusing to vaccinate is against public health policy and may endanger the health or safety of their children or others.
 These statements are similar to statements already in use in more than a dozen other states.
 The completed form must be submitted to DPH for processing.

 Provider signature: Religious exemption application forms must be signed by a child’s healthcare provider ONLY to acknowledge receipt of a copy of the application.
 This signature is not an evaluation or endorsement of the religious exemption.
 The purpose of this signature is to promote open dialogue between providers and parents who do not vaccinate.
 The Community Immunity Act instructs DPH to provide an alternate process for program participants who do not have a primary care provider.

-DPH approval: The Act explicitly states, in paragraph 5(j), that DPH “shall approve all validly and accurately completed religious exemption application forms.”
+DPH approval: The Act explicitly states, in paragraph 5(i), that DPH “shall approve all validly and accurately completed religious exemption applications.”
 In other words, DPH does not have authorization to reject properly completed religious exemption application forms.
 Forms will be processed through DPH to better ensure we have accurate statewide data on the number of exemptions granted in Massachusetts.
 DPH will not evaluate anyone’s religious beliefs.

 Religious privacy: The Community Immunity Act does not ask any participant to disclose their particular religious beliefs.
-They must only certify they have a sincere religious belief preventing immunization, consistent with existing law.
-Similarly, it does not require any evidence or verification of this belief other than the statement itself.
+The Act specifically forbids DPH from inquiring into the nature of any individual’s religion.
+Participants must only certify they have a sincere religious belief preventing immunization, consistent with existing law.
+The Act does not require any evidence or verification of this belief other than the statement itself.

 2. Will medical exemptions be harder to obtain?

 No. The Community Immunity Act intentionally gives providers more flexibility in determining eligibility for a medical exemption by expressly stating that healthcare providers may consider a child’s complete medical circumstances, rather than limiting medical exemption availability only to those children with conditions falling squarely within immunization contraindications established by the Centers for Disease Control and Prevention (CDC).
-Like religious exemptions, the Act also standardizes and centralizes the medical exemption process, which does not exist under current statutory and regulatory frameworks.
-Here’s how the process would work:
+Consistent with its treatment of religious exemptions, the Act also standardizes and centralizes the medical exemption process and requires DPH to approve all validly and accurately completed medical exemption forms.